amillard/tax_myPHAGE/README.md

 ----------

-Workflow to assign Taxonomy to a bacteriophage at the genus and species level.Briefly, the workflow will identify the most similar genomes in the set of currently classified ICTV genomes that are present in the VMR.
+Workflow to assign Taxonomy to a bacteriophage at the genus and species level.Briefly, the work flow will identify the most similar genomes in the set of currently classified ICTV genomes that are present in the VMR.
 Read about the VMR [here](https://ictv.global/vmr).
 It will compare the query genome against these genomes and run a [VIRIDIC](https://doi.org/10.3390/v12111268)-**like analysis** on the closest relatives.
 Interpret the output of VIRIDIC-like analysis to determine if the phage falls within a current genus and or species.

 Designed for:

 - Individual complete phage genomes

+What it will do:

+- Classify a dsDNA phage genomes at the Genus and or species level against ICTV genomes
+- Tell you if your genome represents a new genus
+- Use current ICTV cutoffs for Genera and Species

 What it wont do: